Teros eBike Battery Use & Care

 Storing a Battery

 Lithium ion batteries will degrade faster when they are fully charged and left unused.
-You will get a significantly longer battery life if you minimise the time the battery stays at 100%.
+You will get a significantly longer battery life if you minimise the time the battery is stored at 100% charge.
 If the battery is not going to be used for longer than a month, it’s best to store it at 30 to 60% charge status — or two to three bars on the battery indicator.
 Every 3 months, charge the battery to 50 - 60%.
-If the battery won’t be used only for a few weeks, it’s still best to keep below 100% charge at between 20 - 80%.
+If the battery won’t be used only for a few weeks, it’s still best to keep below full charge — between 20 - 80% works well.

 Store in a cool, dry place where temperatures stay between 0 and 25°C.

-A rear mounted battery is kept out of the way and allows a normal bike frame
+On the rear rack: Keeps the battery out of the way and allows for a standard bike frame.

 On almost all of our bikes, the battery is locked to the bike to prevent theft.
 The only battery brand without a lock is the Pendix conversion kit battery.